-Born in 1831, Joseph Barker Stearns was a native Mainer who left the Down East to seek his fortunes in Boston.
-He would not catch his break for several years, but his persistence paid off – after many failures, Stearns revolutionized the fire alarm system with his patented reverse currents.
+Joseph Barker Stearns, a native Mainer, is born.
+Eventually leaving Down East to seek his fortunes in Boston, he would not catch his break for several years.
+His persistence paid off – after many failures, Stearns revolutionized the fire alarm system with his patented reverse currents.
 Encouraged by his recent success, he focused his genius on the telegraph, eventually leading to his invention of the double telegraph.
-He sold his rights to Western Union, and, after traveling extensively around the globe – often staying in lavish homes – set about to build his own castle by the sea
+He sold his rights to Western Union, and, after traveling extensively around the globe – often staying in lavish estates – set about building his own castle by the sea